kohlhofer/Crossings/chapters/chapter-01.md

 Behind him, the chickens have returned to their scratching.
 The rooster watches from the fence post.

-He turns from the river, walks the worn path back to the shack.
+He turns from the river, walks the path back to the shack.
 The day stretches ahead.
 The eggs need trading, work might be found at the mill.
 The store might have what he needs, if the coins are enough.

 The train whistle sounds again, distant and fading.
 He listens until it's gone, then steps inside.
 The latch clicks.